webhr banner

 If an organization notices an increase in absenteeism rates, HR can use diagnostic analytics to investigate potential causes.
 By examining the data closely, they might find that absenteeism rates rise at certain times of the year or in specific departments.
 Further analysis might show that these spikes are linked to job stress or low staffing levels.
 This information can help in creating targeted solutions to address the problems.

-Why is HR Analytics important?
+Why is HR Analysis important?

 • Improve Hiring Practices: Data-driven insights help refine recruiting processes, enhance candidate selection, and ensure the best fit for the role and company culture.